Professional Dusting and Cleaning Tips

 - 1 gallon of warm water

-Borax is natural but can be toxic.
-Label your spray bottle and keep out of reach of children.
+Borax is natural but can be toxic, so clearly label your spray bottle and keep it out of reach of children.

 How to Dust Like a Professional Cleaner

-Want to dust like the pros do?
-It’s all about working efficiently and methodically from top to bottom.
-Follow these expert steps and you’ll leave your home sparkling, without just moving dust from one place to another.
+If you want to dust like the pros do, it’s all about working efficiently and methodically from top to bottom.
+By following these steps, you’ll leave your home sparkling instead of simply moving dust from one place to another.

 Before you even lift a duster, take a few minutes to tidy up:

-- Shake out small rugs (do this outside to avoid resettling dust inside).
+- Shake out small rugs (do this outside to avoid resettling dust indoors)

-Dust always settles downward, so your cleaning should follow gravity:
+Since dust always settles downward, your cleaning should follow gravity:

-This ensures you won’t have to reclean surfaces below that you’ve already wiped down.
+This approach ensures you won’t have to re-clean surfaces below that you’ve already wiped down.

 Use the Right Tools in the Right Places

-- Feather duster (see note above) or microfiber duster: Great for high or intricate areas like lampshades, carved furniture, drawer fronts, and wall décor.
-Avoid using feather dusters on flat surfaces, they tend to scatter dust rather than trap it.
+- Feather duster or microfiber duster: Ideal for high or intricate areas such as lampshades, carved furniture, drawer fronts, and wall décor.
+Avoid using feather dusters on flat surfaces, as they tend to scatter dust instead of trapping it.

 - Vacuum attachments: Use the upholstery or brush tool for blinds and drapes.
 Start at the top and work your way down.
 Vacuum these areas every few weeks to stay ahead of dust buildup.